Rockets of Today

 • Long March 2-4: survivor, eventually retiring with honor.

-• Long March 6 and 7: semi-winner for a limited time, then settling into a governmental role.
+• Long March 6 and 7: semi-winner for a limited time, then settling into a survivor governmental role.

 • Long March 5, 9, and 10: probably governmental only, I’m guessing survivor.

-• Long March 8 and 12: winner if they get reusability to work.
+• Long March 8 and 12: at least one winner.

 • H: survivor, governmental role.